 How is personal injury compensation determined?

-To determine the amount for which you are entitled in compensation resulting from a personal injury, there are two considerations that a Milwaukee personal injury lawyer must make.
-During a consultation, your lawyer will ask you questions that will get to the bottom of the following:
+To determine the amount for which you are entitled in compensation resulting from a personal injury, there are two considerations that a Milwaukee personal injury Attorney must make.
+During a consultation, your Attorney will ask you questions that will get to the bottom of the following:

 1. The strength of your liability claim